 The California Consumer Privacy Act Went Into Effect

 On January 1, the CCPA went into effect providing California residents rights when dealing with businesses that collect and sell their personal information.

-The California Privacy Rights Act, Proposition 24, is passed on the November ballot, Replacing CCPA
+The California Privacy Rights Act, Proposition 24, is passed on the November ballot, Modifying the CCPA

 On November 3, 2020, California voters passed Proposition 24, a ballot initiative that amends – and in many ways strengthens – the CCPA.
 Among other things, the California Privacy Rights Act establishes a dedicated California Privacy Protection Agency, shifting enforcement away from the Attorney General, and expands on the private right of action that consumers can exercise when a business fails to use reasonable security and improperly exposes their information.
 The California Privacy Rights Act will take effect on January 1, 2023.